php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="middleware-groups"></a>
 ### Middleware Groups

 Sometimes you may want to group several middleware under a single key to make them easier to assign to routes.
-You may accomplish this using the `$middlewareGroups` property of your HTTP kernel.
+You may do this using the `$middlewareGroups` property of your HTTP kernel.

-Out of the box, Laravel comes with `web` and `api` middleware groups that contain common middleware you may want to apply to your web and API routes.
-Remember, these middleware groups are automatically applied by your application's `App\Providers\RouteServiceProvider` service provider to routes within your corresponding `web` and `api` route files:
+Out of the box, Laravel comes with `web` and `api` middleware groups that contain common middleware you may want to apply to your web UI and API routes:

     /**
      * The application's route middleware groups.